ricoswabii/ricoswabii/README.md

+- 🌱 I’m currently learning **Cybersecurity defense strategies, Advanced Networking, and Ethical Hacking.**

+- 🤝 I’m looking for help with **Likeminded cybersecurity and tech enthusiasts**

 -  🔭 I’m currently working on **CyberShark – IT Troubleshooting App**

-- 🌱 I’m currently learning **Cybersecurity defense strategies, Advanced Networking, and Ethical Hacking.**

 - 👯 I’m looking to collaborate on **Cybersecurity & IT Support Projects**

-- 🤝 I’m looking for help with **Likeminded cybersecurity and tech enthusiasts**

-- 👨‍💻 All of my projects are available at [ricoswabii.com](https://ricoswabii.github.io/cybershark777/)

 - 💬 Ask me about **Cybersecurity, Networking, IT Support & Digital Marketing**

 - ⚡ Fun fact **I talk to my laptop more than I talk to people! 😆**

+- 👨‍💻 All of my projects are available soon at [ricoswabii.com](https://ricoswabii.github.io/cybershark777/)

 <h3 align="left">Connect with me:</h3>
 <p align="left">